Articles on: Tracking & Status

 Steps to use a test slug

-You can use a test shipment imported by CSV or API.
-The below-given steps explain how to create one directly in AfterShip admin :)
+Note: You can use a test shipment imported by CSV or API.
+The below-given steps explain how to create one directly in AfterShip admin.

-Log in to your AfterShip account > Go to Shipments and click Add shipment
+Log in to your AfterShip account > Go to Tracking dashboards > Shipments and click Add shipment

 Important info

-Tracking numbers follow a set format: Status code - Update frequency (in mins) - Test number
+Tracking numbers follow a predefined format: Status code - Update frequency (in mins) - Test number

-Here are a few test tracking numbers you can try:
+Below are some test tracking numbers you can experiment with:/

 ITOD-1-6436426452526